Truckee Elementary Cub News

-We now have 1 recess coach position that we are looking to fill.
+Want to earn some extra holiday cash?
+We have 1 recess coach position that we are looking to fill.
 Parents in our Truckee Elementary community are encouraged to apply.
-This is a hour position from 11:15 am until 2:15pm.
+This is a hourly position from 11:15 am until 2:15pm.
 It is a great way to be part of our school community and be on the same schedule as your student.
 Please reach out to Mr. Galles if you are interested.
 The positions are posted on EdJoin.org and we are hoping to have them filled by the start of the school year. https://www.edjoin.org/Home/DistrictJobPosting/1828294

 Early outs are incredibly hard at the end of the day.
 Please refrain from pulling your student out after 2:50 and wait until the end of the school day at 3:15 (or 3:00 for TK/K).
 Most of the time at the end of the day your student and their class are doing end of day clean up, social skills activities, and closing day activities.
 Those are incredibly important routine parts of your child’s school day.
 Some classes have enrichment or library or other activities that are out of their classroom for that last part of the day and it's hard to get your child in time before school ends.
 Unless it’s a true emergency please refrain from doing early outs after 2:50.

 Please remember to not park in the bus lane between 8:40-9:05 and 2:50-3:20.
 The bus lane is located up front of Truckee Elementary and when cars park it makes an unsafe path for our students to exit and blocks off our buses.

 We are entering the cold and flu season and in an effort to keep everyone healthy at school please remember to keep your student(s) home if they are sick.
 We recommend that your child stay home from school if experiencing illness symptoms.
 To decide whether or not to send your child to school, please consider the following guidelines.